Mbb640/FrontPage/README.md

 ## To Run

 OpenWeatherMap requires signup to get an API key, and forbids the dissemination of the personal API keys, so my own is not included in this code.
+You must sign up at https://home.openweathermap.org/users/sign_up for access to an API key, then replace the placeholder text in src/env.json with your API key.

 ## Available Scripts